MuroSar/WeatherApp/README.md

 * Dispatchers.Default – is used by all standard builders by default.
 It uses a common pool of shared background threads.
 This is an appropriate choice for compute-intensive coroutines that consume CPU resources.
 * Dispatchers.IO – uses a shared pool of on-demand created threads and is designed for offloading of IO-intensive blocking operations (like file I/O and blocking socket I/O).

+If you need to know more of Hilt you can read this: https://developer.android.com/kotlin/coroutines